If you had your wishes ignored,

 prefers to not have an assistant present, a sign that reads

-the door so that privacy will be maintained throughout the visit.
+is placed on the door so that privacy will be maintained throughout

-Assistants also have been reminded that gowns should be offered
+the visit.
+Assistants also have been reminded that gowns should

 Thank you again for your correspondence.
 If you choose not